varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 This will specify 384 backends, all using port 80 and a connection timeout of 0.4s.
 Options must come before the list of IPs in the .list statement.
+The .list-method does not support IPv6.
+It is not a white-list, it is an actual list of backends that will be created internally in Varnish - the larger subnet the more overhead.

 The .ttl defines the cache duration of the DNS lookups.

 The above example will append "internal.example.net" to the incoming Host header supplied by the client, before looking it up.
 All settings are optional.

+Health checks are not thoroughly supported.

+DNS round robin balancing is supported.
+If a hostname resolves to multiple backends, the director will divide the traffic between all of them in a round-robin manner.

 The fallback director
 ~~~~~~~~~~~~~~~~~~~~~